Othella/waht/README.md

 # DESCRIPTION

 waht (WordPress a.h Theme) is a blank WordPress theme built using HTML5, CSS3 and jQuery.

+It can be based on a framework of your choice: Twitter Bootstrap, Foundation or HTML5 Boilerplate.

-It aims to be responsive and easily customizable.
+It aims to be responsive (but only if you want it) and easily customizable throw theme options available on admin.

+Theme authors can easily build their own theme using waht with a lot of possible configurations.

 Documentation:
     https://github.com/Othella/waht/wiki